heathg/Assignment1-GAMELB-GUI/README.md

 Tasks completed to best of knowledge and current ability

-Not 100% confident on the commands used are correct!

 I done the task once after a number of trip ups and completed the tasks requested, I had no issues doing the assignment but felt I still had no comprehension of what actually happened or how i got there, I decided to also do the task again noting down the steps